What Is a Rational Number? A Simple & Complete Guide

 To add rational numbers, the denominators (bottom numbers) must be the same.

-Adding rational numbers with the same denominators is super simple!
+Adding rational numbers with the same denominators is pretty simple!

-All we need to do is add the numerators together while keeping the denominator the same like so:
+All we need to do is add the numerators together and keep the denominator the same, like so:

 \(\Large\frac{1}{7}\) + \(\Large\frac{3}{7}\) = \(\Large\frac{4}{7}\)